iterative/ldb-resources/README.md

 <details>
   <summary>Version control annotations</summary>

+ᐃ

-🦉 Annotation updates are quite common, which is why LDB datasets consist of tuples (data object, annotation version).
+Annotation updates are quite common, which is why LDB datasets consist of tuples (data object, annotation version).
 A new annotation version is created in LDB every time a sample is re-indexed.
 Note that new annotation version in LDB index is not automatically pushed to the datasets pointing towards the older version.

   ```
   ldb get s3://ldb-public/remote/data-lakes/dogs-and-cats/